-On January 21, 2015 the Alabama Statewide 9-1-1 Board filed a lawsuit in the Circuit Court of Montgomery, Alabama against the Company (the "Alabama Litigation").
+On November 12, 2015 the Alabama Statewide 9-1-1 Board filed a lawsuit in the Circuit Court of Montgomery, Alabama against the Company (the "Alabama Litigation").
 The lawsuit alleges that the Company has failed to collect from its subscribers and remit certain fees pursuant to the Alabama Emergency Telephone Services Act (the "AETS Act").
 The plaintiff seeks a declaratory judgment that we must comply with the AETS Act, compensatory and punitive damages, attorneys' fees and costs, equitable and/or injunctive relief and such other relief as the court may deem proper.
 The Company believes that the Commerce Clause of the United States Constitution bars the application of the AETS Act to the Company, since the Company has no employees, property or other indicia of a "substantial nexus" with the State of Alabama, and therefore the plaintiff's claims are without merit.
-The Company intends to vigorously defend this lawsuit.
-However, litigation is unpredictable and there can be no assurances that we will obtain a favorable final outcome or that we will be able to avoid unfavorable preliminary or interim rulings in the course of litigation that may significantly add to the expense of our defense and could result in substantial costs and diversion of resources.
-Based on our current knowledge, we have determined that the amount of any material loss or range of material losses that are reasonably possible to result from the Alabama Litigation are not reasonably estimable.
+On January 31, 2017 the Alabama Litigation was dismissed with prejudice pursuant to a confidential settlement agreement between the parties, without resulting in a material loss to the Company.